Muhammet-Ali-Tokmak/Muhammet-Ali-Tokmak/README.md

 🎓 Graduate of Computer Programming at Istanbul Medipol University.
 📱 Currently focused on Android app development using Kotlin.
 🧠 Passionate about learning, solving problems, and building things that matter.
-🌐 Check out my [LinkedIn](https://linkedin.com/in/muhammet-ali-tokmak-4a920b370/), and stay tuned for more projects!
+🌐 Check out my [LinkedIn](https://linkedin.com/in/muhammet-ali-tokmak-4a920b370/) and stay tuned for future projects.

 ---